 What is merchandising in brick-and-mortar stores?

-Merchandising strategies in physical stores are designed around basic human instincts and senses – how the product looks, smells or feels to the touch is just as important as its quality.
+Popular merchandising strategies and practices in physical stores are designed around basic human instincts and senses – how the product looks, smells or feels to the touch is just as important as its quality.

 This explains why brick-and-mortar shops put so much effort into using elaborate window displays, mannequin arrangements and decoratively folded clothes.
 Merchandising has become an integral part of every store’s strategy to create a tantalizing environment for shoppers.